consult.el - Consulting completing-read

 ;; :preview-key "M-.") ;; Option 2: Manual preview

 In this case one may wonder what the difference is between using an Embark action on the current candidate in comparison to a manually triggered preview.
 The main difference is that the files opened by manual preview are closed again after the completion session.
 During preview some functionality is disabled to improve the performance, see for example the customization variables ‘consult-preview-variables’ and ‘consult-preview-allowed-hooks’.
-Only the hooks listed in ‘consult-preview-allowed-hooks’ are executed when a file is opened (‘find-file-hook’).
+Only hooks listed in ‘consult-preview-allowed-hooks’ are executed.
+This variable applies to ‘find-file-hook’, ‘change-major-mode-hook’ and mode hooks, e.g., ‘prog-mode-hook’.
 In order to enable additional font locking during preview, add the corresponding hooks to the allow list.
 The following code demonstrates this for org-modern and hl-todo.

 Files larger than ‘consult-preview-partial-size’ are previewed partially.
 Delaying the preview is also useful for ‘consult-theme’, since the theme preview is slow.
 The delay results in a smoother UI experience.